Nhun20/Carduage/README.md

     -------------
     - Perform actions conditionally using `if condition then command`.
     - Supports simple comparisons: `==`, `!=`, `<`, `>`, `<=`, `>=`.
+    - Supports addition, but if the result exceeds 55 at any point, the interpreter will exit.
-    - Example: if count > 26 then shuffle
+    - Example: if count + 10 > 26 then shuffle

     Referring to the Number of Cards in the Deck:
     ---------------------------------------------